mperezfuster/gpdb/gpdb-doc/markdown/security-guide/topics/preface.html.md

 -   **[Security Best Practices](../topics/BestPractices.html)**
 Describes basic security best practices that you should follow to ensure the highest level of system security.

+## <a id="endpoint_security"></a>About Endpoint Security Software

+If you install any endpoint security software on your Greenplum Database hosts, such as anti-virus, data protection, network security, or other security related software, it may affect your database performance.
+The additional CPU and IO load interferes with Greenplum Database operations and it may affect your database performance and stability.

+VMware Greenplum does not provide a set of best practices regarding the use of endpoint security software.
+Refer to your endpoint security vendor for information on how to prevent or address any database performance issues when using their software.